top of page

 3. Bicycles

-But things were different now.
+But things are different now.

-Times had changed...
+Times have changed...

-People had changed...
+People have changed...

-Most of all, Regions had changed...
+Most of all, Regions has changed...

 "DON'T GIVE CUSTOMERS CLEVER METAPHORS...GIVE THEM PROVEN MANAGEMENT TOOLS"